lachlanc/py-ardx/public/content/eprimer.md

 ## Piezo Element
 ![Piezo](../images/parts/PIEZO.jpg "Piezo")
 ### What it Does:
 A pulse of current will cause it to click.
 A stream of pulses will cause it to emit a tone.
+Also can be used as a knock detector as a piezo detector produces a voltage when compressed.
 ### No. of Leads:
 2
 ### Identifying: